OICR/softeng-blog/_posts/andy_yang/2016-11-18-azure-java-examples.md

 <http://azure.github.io/azure-storage-java/>

-Don't get confused by the very misleadingly-named <https://github.com/Azure/azure-sdk-for-java>.
-This latter project is the Management API - to be used for developing apps that manage and administer an Azure environment.
+Not to be confused with the similarly-named <https://github.com/Azure/azure-sdk-for-java>.
+This latter project is the Management API - to be used for managing and automating actions in an Azure environment.
 For basic use of Blob Storage, it's the Azure Storage Client API (version 4.4.0 as of this writing) you want.

 ### The Model